tradingstrategy-ai/trading-strategy/docs/source/glossary.rst

     Jupyter notebook

-        A popular Python based data science tool. `More information <https://jupyter.org/>`__.
-Jupyter allows users to run data research :term:`notebooks <notebooks>` interactively.
-Jupyter notebooks can be easily shared, run on your local computer or on a hosted cloud environment, both free and paid.
+        A popular Python based data science tool.
+Jupyter allows users to run data research :term:`notebooks <notebook>` interactively.
+Jupyter notebooks can be easily shared, run on your local computer or on a hosted cloud environment, both free and paid. `More information <https://jupyter.org/>`__.

     Pandas